 It’s not easy to put an accurate value on any sort of pension, given that most funds will not mature for several decades.

-A proper valuation of your pension fund is essential – we can arrange a specialist actuary to help with this.
+A proper valuation of your a the RAF, or army pension fund is essential – we can arrange a specialist actuary to help with this.
 You will also need get advice on how the value of the pension will be affected should your ex-spouse choose to take their pension at different ages.

 But in dealing with your pension on divorce – you really need a specialist solicitor.
 Sadly, many solicitors who don’t deal regularly with the military, are simply unaware of the 3 different pension schemes (AFPS 75, AFPS 05 and AFPS 15) which currently apply to serving and retired members of HM Armed Forces – and as result, sometimes get the wrong valuation.
 Make sure you don’t fall into that trap.

-Once the divorce is agreed, the court will look at how to divide up family assets – one of the largest of which is like to be your military pension.
-The court to have the power to order part of the pension to be paid to the ex-spouse – under either what is known as an;
+Once the divorce is agreed, the court will look at how to divide up family assets.
+And depending on how long you have served in HM Armed Forces, one of the largest of which is likely to be your military pension.

-The difference between the two has a significant impact on taxation issues; in an Attachment Order you pay all of the tax on your pension, if you choose a Pension Sharing Order, the ex-spouse pays the tax on their proportion.
+The difference between the two orders to pay part of your pension to your ex-spouse civil partner has a significant impact on taxation issues; in an Attachment Order you pay all of the tax on your pension, if you choose a Pension Sharing Order, the ex-spouse pays the tax on their proportion.

 Speak to one of our specialist military divorce solicitor for advice about which option is best in your case.